When Do You Need a Brand Refresh?

 Your branding — logo, color palette, fonts, etc. — helps you communicate who you are and what you’re about to your target audience.
 If you’re like most companies, you’ve put a lot of time and effort into pulling it all together.
-As one of the leading branding and marketing agencies in Denver, we advise our clients that once you’ve rolled it out, it’s important not to modify it too frequently, as you risk confusing your customers and prospects.
+As one of the leading branding and marketing agencies in Denver, we advise our clients that once you’ve rolled it out, it’s important not to do a brand refresh too often, as you risk confusing your customers and prospects.

-- It doesn’t stack up well against competitors.
+- It doesn’t stack up.
 Your competitor’s new branding is getting rave reviews in your industry.
-Your decades old branding is starting to get chuckles.
+Your decades-old branding is starting to get chuckles.
 No question there… it’s time for a refresh.

 - It’s gone rogue.
 When you find yourself at a point where your logo exists in every unauthorized color under the sun and nobody can remember whether titles are supposed to be in Arial or Calibri, it’s probably best to regroup.